sayeedkhalshi/content-creation/concept-book/2-economics-beyond.md

 What is economics?

 Economics is people producing things, making things, and trading them with people for other things or money like universal exchanging tool.
 Everyone fullfilling their need by selling and buying.
 So, it's like the distribution of wealth between all the people, right?
 So, economics is like the process of distributing wealth to the people who want the money and who is working for the money.
+But it works until people fulfills minmal need and ruins when people maximize their wants.

 Let me make it clear to you again.
 It's about people who want the money, who need the money.
 Because of the want and need, they work.
 And because of their work, they create the services or products.